William Beaumont: Experiments with St. Martin

 On June 6, 1822, an employee of the American Fur Company on Mackinac Island named Alexis St. Martin was accidentally shot in the stomach at close range by the discharge of a shotgun loaded with buckshot that injured his ribs and his stomach.
 Beaumont treated his wound, but expected St. Martin to die from his injuries.
 Despite this dire prediction, St. Martin survived – but with a hole, or fistula, in his stomach that never fully healed.
-Unable to continue work for the American Fur Company, he was hired as a handyman by Beaumont.
+Unable to continue work for the American Fur Company, he was hired as a servant by Beaumont.

 By August 1825, Beaumont had been relocated to Fort Niagara in New York, and St. Martin went with him.
 Beaumont recognized that he had in St. Martin an unusual opportunity to observe digestive processes.
 Beaumont began to perform experiments on digestion using St. Martin's stomach.
 Most of the experiments were conducted by tying a piece of food to a string and inserting it through the hole into the stomach.
 Every few hours, Beaumont would remove the food and observe how well it had been digested.
 Beaumont also extracted a sample of gastric acid from St. Martin's stomach for analysis.
 In September, St. Martin ran away from Beaumont and moved to Canada, leaving Beaumont to concentrate on his duties as an army surgeon, but Beaumont had St. Martin caught so Beaumont could continue to exhibit him.

 Beaumont also used samples of stomach acid taken out of St. Martin to "digest" bits of food in cups.
 This led to the important discovery that the stomach acid, and not solely the mashing, pounding, and squeezing of the stomach, digests the food into nutrients the stomach can use; in other words, digestion was primarily a chemical process and not a mechanical one.

 During 1826 and 1827, Beaumont was stationed at Fort Howard in Green Bay, Wisconsin.
 In 1828 he was transferred to St. Louis, Missouri.
-While en route, St. Martin was ordered to stop at Fort Crawford in Prairie du Chien, Wisconsin, to serve as Beaumont's handyman again.
+While en route, St. Martin was ordered to stop at Fort Crawford in Prairie du Chien, Wisconsin, to serve as Beaumont's servant again.
 In early 1831, Beaumont conducted another set of experiments on St. Martin's stomach, ranging from the simple observation of normal digestion to the effects that temperature, exercise, and even emotions have on the digestive process.

-Beaumont published the account of his experiments in 1838 as Experiments and Observations on the Gastric Juice, and the Physiology of Digestion.
+Beaumont published the account of his experiments in 1833 as Experiments and Observations on the Gastric Juice, and the Physiology of Digestion.
 He and St. Martin parted ways, with Beaumont eventually returning to St. Louis and St. Martin to his home in Quebec province, Canada.
 On and off for the next twenty years, Beaumont tried to get St. Martin to move to St. Louis, but the move never occurred.